 Econopolis does not invest in derivative contracts on agricultural products.
 The impact of food speculation on volatility and prices poses an unacceptable risk for local farmers and poorer populations.

 Death penalty

 A country's stance on the death penalty is integrated in the ESG analysis and Country Risk Ratings calculated by the independent non-financial rating agency Sustainalytics.
-As detailed later in this document, we apply an ESG filter based on these Country Risk Ratings for sovereign bond investments.

 Pollution & waste